 Since women rarely drive commercially in India, there appears, at least in theory, to be tremendous potential to create employment in this sector.
 The hybrid institutional model (non-profit foundation and for-profit taxi company) was built purposively to ensure that Azad Foundation's work would not be completely dependent on grant or donor funding.
-The WOW initiative is not yet financially selfsustaining - largely because of the higher initial costs of setting up the physical infrastructure in the early years of operation - but it does expect to be in the future.
-As the initial set-up costs go down and level off over time, Sakha Cabs should become more profitable.
-This will allow the company not just to purchase more cars, hire more drivers, and offer better salaries and benefits, but also to improve and expand Azad's Foundation's training programmes and support services.
+The WOW initiative is not yet financially self-sustaining - largely because of the higher initial costs of setting up the physical infrastructure in the early years of operation - but it does expect to be in the future.
+As the initial costs of setting up the enterprise go down and level off over time, Sakha Cabs should become more profitable.
+This will allow the company not just to purchase more cars, hire more drivers, and offer better salaries and benefits but also to improve and expand Azad's Foundation's training programs and support services.

-Despite a promising start, deeply entrenched social barriers and prejudices continue to make it difficult for Azad Foundation to recruit women for the training programme.
-The term "professional driver" is almost everywhere in the world, and certainly in India, associated with images of male drivers drinking, smoking, and generally living a rough and hardened life on the road.
+Despite a promising start, deeply entrenched social barriers and prejudices continue to make it difficult for Azad Foundation to recruit women for the training program.
+The term "professional driver" is almost everywhere in the world, and certainly in India, associated with images of male drivers drinking, smoking and generally living a rough and hardened life on the road.
 Like most stereotypes, this is an inaccurate and incomplete portrayal of the lives of male drivers but it is one that many young women and their families are familiar with and influenced by.
-Although there has been a limited demonstration effect due to the small numbers of women working as drivers, in a city of 25 million people there is currently not enough of a critical mass of female commercial drivers to ensure that women, as well as their families, would consider it a viable livelihood option.
-The numbers of women who are interested in learning to drive has grown dramatically since the single-digit enrolment in 2009 but there are still far too few women who see themselves driving professionally, despite Azad's extensive outreach efforts in low-income neighbourhoods throughout the city.
-It was beyond the scope of this research to understand why some families might be more supportive of professional driving as an occupation for women than others, but research conducted in this area would certainly be useful.
+Although there has been a limited demonstration effect due to the small numbers of women who are working as drivers, in a city of 25 million people there is currently not enough of a critical mass of female commercial drivers to ensure that women themselves as well as their families would consider it a viable livelihood option.
+The numbers of women who are interested in learning to drive has grown dramatically since the single-digit enrolment in 2009 but there are still far too few women who can see themselves driving professionally despite Azad's extensive outreach efforts in low-income neighborhoods throughout the city.
+It was beyond the scope of this research to understand why some families might be more supportive of professional driving as an occupation for women than others but research aimed at answering this question would certainly be useful.

 Retention is also a challenge.
-Approximately 40% of women who enrol in the training programme currently drop out (Vadera 2013).
-Large conventional skills training programmes in India - with hundreds or thousands of trainees - have similar, if not higher, dropout rates, but the effects upon morale for programmes like WOW are more dramatic because they are much smaller to begin with (ibid.).
-The no-interest subsistence loans offered to trainees can ensure that women do not drop out of the training due to financial reasons but there are other reasons, including child and elder care responsibilities as well as lack of confidence, motivation, and family support, which often compel them to do so.
+Approximately 40 percent of women who enroll in the training program currently drop out (Vadera 2013).
+Large conventional skills training programs in India with hundreds or thousands of trainees - have similar, if not higher, dropout rates, but the optics and effects upon morale for programs like WOW are more dramatic because they are much smaller to begin with (ibid.).
+The no-interest subsistence loans offered to trainees can ensure that women do not drop out of the training due to financial reasons but there are other reasons, including child and elder care responsibilities as well as lack of confidence, motivation and family support, which often compel them to do so.
 The dropout rates for women in non-traditional occupations do tend to be high everywhere in the world (see, for example, National Women's Law Centre 2014 for selected statistics about the US).